FormulaTroy/FormulaTroy.com/README.md

 **FTGoogleCalDarkMode.user.css** is a self-hosted user.css file powered by the Stylus browser extension.
 Google Calendar's UI is so bright it I can see the floaters in my eyes.
 This stylesheet adds Dark Mode to Google Calendar.

-It does not use shortcut-y global color inversion tricks, but by actually picking out classes to overwrite text and background colors.
-Credit to [@SpecialOperations](https://github.com/SpecialOperations) for the initial work there.

-This was originally forked from [OLED Dark Mode v1.6.15](https://github.com/SpecialOperations/Dark-Mode-for-Google-Calendar/releases/tag/v1.6.15) to change it from pitch black to a dark grey.
-But it quickly expanded to include various additions such as support for the Week Number counter being enabled, Calendar's new background color syntax around the search bar, and more.

 #### Installation Steps

 - Install the Stylus browser extension.